Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 We’re pleased to see many VPNs have ignored these regulations and continue to unblock websites censored by the Russian state.
 However, there is always a risk that a VPN with physical Russia servers might be forced to cooperate with data requests.

-Russian Internet Censorship and Regulation
+Internet Censorship and Regulation in Russia

 Over the past decade, the Russian government has made several attempts to increase its control over the domestic internet.
 Here are some of the most important events affecting the country’s online freedoms: